-Ceiba is a practice that provides preparation, integration, and aftercare coaching services in support of therapeutic and spiritual experiences with iboga and ibogaine.
+Ceiba is a platform for preparation, integration, and aftercare coaching services that support therapeutic and spiritual experiences with iboga and ibogaine.
 I have over 10 years of experience working with people going through ibogaine experiences in a variety of settings, as well as extensive personal experiences with iboga and ibogaine treatment.

 I provide one-on-one coaching services for: